 Wherever we gather, online or in real life, story can make our meeting spaces nurturing and soul-enriching; places of genuine encounter.
 Because stories are about real things, real people, real creatures...
 Even when they use the tropes of the most imaginative fantasy or other-worldly science fiction.
 Even when they are about androids or mythical creatures.
 Stories communicate through and with our materiality.
 As the poet William Carlos Williams insists, there are 'no ideas but in things'.

 The bowl I have coffee from each morning at home is not only a beautifully fashioned lump of clay, but a memory of a birthday gift from my oldest daughter.
-I lift the grey and white oval and I’m a in a place of slate and wide pewter skies, cupping the warm liquid in a forest kitchen in France yet simultaneously in a kitchen in Snowdonia, crouched beneath mountains.
+I lift the grey and white oval and I’m a in a place of slate and wide pewter skies, cupping the warm liquid in a forest kitchen yet simultaneously in a mountain kitchen in Snowdonia.
 The same table, the same texture in my hands.
 Memory and the present moment united in a simple ritual.

 Objects stabilise human life insofar as they give it a continuity,